colinjeremie/MusicQuizz/README.md

 ## Installation

-You can clone the repository.
+You can clone the repository and build the apk or just download it on the Google play store [here][6] !
-The app will be soon available on the PlayStore

 ## Tests